Power internal tools, in-app experiences, and more

 |Delete||Delete the synced rows from the table in MariaDB|

 To date, our customers haven't experienced any errors while using this destination.
-If you run into any issues, .
+If you run into any issues, please don't hesitate to .
 We're here to help.

 Hightouch provides complete visibility into the API calls made during each of your sync runs.
 We recommend reading our article on debugging tips and tricks to learn more.